-In primary maths, by

-the second half of

-the autumn 2020

-term, pupils in the

-North East and

-Yorkshire and

-Humber experienced

-4.0 and 5.3 months

-learning loss

-respectively,

-compared to less

-than a month in the

-South West and
+In primary maths, by the second half of the autumn 2020 term, pupils in the North East and Yorkshire and Humber experienced 4.0 and 5.3 months learning loss respectively, compared to less than a month in the South West and London.

 Prior to the pandemic, the North saw much larger cuts to spending on Sure Start children's centres.
-On average, spending was cut by
+On average, spending was cut by per eligible child in the North, compared to only 2283 in the rest of England.

-London.